Associate dean for research and graduate programs, College of Engineering

 Schulz originally chose to study power engineering because she wanted to make a difference by improving existing systems and creating new power system solutions for developing countries.
 Her research has been funded by a variety of agencies, including the National Science Foundation and the U.S. Departments of Defense, Energy and Homeland Security.
 She also works with electric utilities and power equipment manufacturers.

-Schulz came to Kansas State University in 2009.
+Schulz came to Kansas State University in 2009 and became associate dean in 2012.
 She also is director of the Electrical Power Affiliates Program and the LeRoy C. and Aileen H. Paslay professor of electrical and computer engineering.

 Schulz joined Kansas State University from Mississippi State University, where she held an endowed professorship as the Tennessee Valley Authority Professor in power systems engineering.
-She has more than 16 years of teaching experience at Michigan Technological University, University of North Dakota and Virginia Tech.
+She has more than 20 years of teaching experience at Michigan Technological University, Mississippi State University, University of North Dakota and Virginia Tech.

 As an administrator, Schulz has been actively involved in recruiting and retaining women in engineering, faculty development and encouraging international experiences in education.
 She has initiated faculty networks for women at two universities.
 She served as director of faculty development and women in engineering at Mississippi State for several years.